scheingraber/3pm/README.md

 python 3pm/src/main.py
 ```

-### OSX and IOS
+### macOS and iOS
-Not tested, but should work just fine.
+Should work just fine on macOS using the steps for Linux, but this has not been tested.
+An iOS package will be provided in the near future.